 No Information without Uncertainty Estimation!
-What Is an Error Bar?4 Random Errors, Systematic Errors, and Mistakes5 How to Estimate Error Bars in Data7 Sample Mean, Standard Deviation, and Standard Error9 How and When to Throw Out Data Combining Unrelated Sources of Error13 Error Propagation in Calculations: Functions of a Single Measured Quantity15 Error Propagation in Calculations: Functions of Several Measured Quantities A Reality Check for Error Propagation: Fractional Uncertainty18 Describing a Data Set with a Function: Graphing and Chi-Square Fitting Concluding Remarks
+What Is an Error Bar?
+Random Errors, Systematic Errors, and Mistakes How to Estimate Error Bars in Data7 Sample Mean, Standard Deviation, and Standard Error How and When to Throw Out Data Combining Unrelated Sources of Error Error Propagation in Calculations: Functions of a Single Measured Quantity15 Describing a Data Set with a Function: Graphing and Chi-Square Fitting Concluding Remarks Appendix A: Error Propagation in Calculations: Functions of Several Measured Quantities Appendix B: A Reality Check for Error Propagation: Fractional Uncertainty